perladvent/perldotcom/content/article/_pub_2004_10_28_bricolage_installation.md

     Mason Component Directory [/usr/local/bricolage/comp] [Return]
     Mason Data Directory [/usr/local/bricolage/data] [Return]

-If you elected for the âsingleâ installation option, then your choices would look more like:
+If you elected for the “single” installation option, then your choices would look more like:

     Bricolage Root Directory [/usr/local/bricolage] [Return]